amosbatto/instrans/README.md

 of the number of syntax errors at the end of processing.
 In --verbose mode,
 intrans issues a warning message and the line number where the syntax error
 can be found.
 Syntax errors in the *TRANSLATIONS-PO* will be counted, but won't
 be written to the *NEW-PO*.
-If a syntax error is encounted in ORIGINAL-PO and
+If a syntax error is encounted in *ORIGINAL-PO* and
 it is a simple problem like a line not ending in double quotes, instrans will
-fix the problem when writing to NEW-PO.
+fix the problem when writing to *NEW-PO*.
 If instrans can't determine where to
 put a PO element in the *NEW-PO*, it will write `SYNTAX ERROR: ` and the
 line with the syntax error in the translator comment of the nearest PO object.
 If your PO files have syntax errors, it is recommended that you use the